tweag/python-monorepo-example/content/blog/2021-03-18-nickel-gradual-typing.md

 Such a static type annotation is also called a **promise**, as you make a firm promise to the typechecker about the type of an expression.

-Static typechecking ends with `makePort`, and although `unusedBad` is clearly ill-typed (concatenating a number and a string), it won't cause any typechecking error.
+Static typechecking ends with `make_port`, and although `unused_bad` is clearly ill-typed (concatenating a number and a string), it won't cause any typechecking error.

 Can you guess the result of trying to run this program?

 ```
-error: Incompatible types
+error: incompatible types
   ┌─ repl-input-1:7:5
   │
 7 │     null in